-The great objection and reason of so many controversies and books written about it is because they think that men will trust to be saved, however they live.
-But sanctification is an effect of justification, and flows from the same grace; and we trust for them both by the same faith, and for the latter in order to the former.
-And such a faith, be it ever so confident, tends not to licentiousness, but to holiness; and we grant that justification by grace destroys holiness by legal endeavors, but not by grace.
-So that there is no need to live a Papist, and die an Antinomian.
+The great Objection and Reason of so many Controversies and Books written about it is, because they think that Men will trust to be saved however they live: But Sanctification is an Effect of Justification, and floweth from the same Grace; and we trust for them both by the same Faith, and for the former in order to the latter: And such a Faith, be it never so confident, tendeth not to Licentiousness, but Holiness.
+And we grant that Justification by Grace destroys Holiness by legal Endeavors, but not by Grace: So that there is no need to live a Papist and die an Antinomian.

-- 14.2.4.
-It confirms us in the doctrine of real union with Christ, so plentifully held forth in Scripture, which doctrine some account a vain notion, and cannot endure it, because they think it works not holiness, but presumption; whereas I have shown that it is absolutely necessary for the enjoyment of spiritual life and holiness, which is treasured up in Christ and that so inseparably that we cannot have it without a real union with Him (2Cor.
-13:5; 1John 5:12; John 6:53; 15:5; 1Cor.
-1:30; Col. 3:11).
-The members and branches cannot live without union with the vine and head; nor the stones be part of the living temple, except they be really joined mediately or immediately to the cornerstone. - 14.2.5.
-It confirms us in the doctrine of certain final perseverance of the saints (John 3:36; 6:37; 5:24; 1John 3:9; 1Thess.
-5:24; Phil.
-1:6; John 10:28,29; 4:14).
-They think this doctrine makes people careless of good works.
-I answer, it makes people careless of seeking them by their own natural strength and in a way of slavish fear, but careful and courageous in trusting on the grace of God for them, when they are brought by regeneration heartily to desire them (Rom.
-6:14; Num.
-13:30), setting upon the doing of them in that grace (1Thess.
-5:8-11).
-And I have shown that all fears of damnation will never bring persons to work out of love, and that nothing will do it, but a comfortable doctrine. - 14.3.
-Thirdly, it has this excellent property, that it is the never-failing, effectually powerful, alone sufficient and sure way to attain to true holiness.
-They that have the truth in them find it; and the truly humbled find it.
-People strive in vain, when they seek it any other way; therefore venture with the lepers, else you die (2Kings 7; Isa.
-55:2,3,7).
-All other ways either stir up sin, or increase despair in you: as seeking holiness by the law and working under the curse does, and breeds but slavish and hypocritical obedience at best, and restrains sin only instead of mortifying it (Gal.
-4:25).
-The Jews sought another way and could not attain it (Rom.
-9).
-And all that seek it another way shall lie down in sorrow (Isa.
-50:11).
-And that,
+- 4. It confirms us in the Doctrine of Real Union with Christ, so plentifully held forth in Scripture, which Doctrine some count a vain Notion, and cannot endure it, because they think it worketh not Holiness, but Presumption; whereas I have shown that it is absolutely necessary for the Enjoyment of Spiritual Life and Holiness, which is treasured up in Christ, and that so inseparably, that we cannot have it without a real Union with him, 2 Cor.
+13.5.
+1 John 5.12.
+John 6.53. ch.
+15.5.
+1 Cor.
+1.30.
+Col. 3.11.
+The Members and Branches cannot live without Union with the Vine and Head; nor the Stones be part of the living Temple, except they be really joined mediately or immediately to the Corner-stone. - the Doctrine of certain final Perseverance of the 5.
+Saints, John & John 3.36. c.
+6.37.
+5.24.
+1 3.9.
+1 Thess.
+5.24.
+Phil.
+1.6.
+John 10.23, 29. c.
+4.14.
+They think this Doctrine maketh People careless of good Works.
+I answer, It maketh People careless of seeking them by their own Natural Strength, and in a way of slavish Fear; but careful and courageous in trusting on the Grace of God for them, when they are brought by Regeneration heartily to desire them, Rom.
+6.14.
+Numb.
+13.30. setting upon the doing of them in that Grace, 1 Thess.
+5.8, 11.
+And I have shown that all fears of Damnation will never bring Persons to work out of love; and that nothing will do it, but a comfortable Doctrine.